-OVDP vs. Streamlined
+OVDP vs. Streamlined Filing Compliance Procedures

 Offshore Voluntary Disclosure Program vs Streamlined Filing Compliance Procedures

 Clients with undisclosed foreign assets or unreported foreign income can become compliant through various offshore compliance options.
-Often the choice comes down to whether to file under the offshore voluntary disclosure program (OVDP) or streamlined domestic offshore procedures (SDOP).
+Often the choice comes down to whether to apply under the offshore voluntary disclosure program (OVDP) or streamlined domestic offshore procedures (SDOP).

 When a client has undisclosed foreign accounts and has a reporting requirement, there are two things that should be determined first:

 - Is there also unreported income?
 In the vast majority of cases there is also unreported income (usually interest).
 If there isn’t, then the client can submit FBARs under the Delinquent FBAR Procedures, or under the Delinquent International Information Return Submission Procedures.
 Otherwise, the client will need to become compliant under either the OVDP or streamlined procedures, discussed below.

 - Is the failure to report the foreign accounts willful?
 This is an important consideration that needs to be made carefully.
 The OVDP carries a higher penalty, but offers the taxpayer an opportunity to avoid being criminally prosecuted.
 On the other hand, the streamlined procedures have much lower penalties but should only be used if the failure to comply was non-willful.
 Taxpayers filing under the streamlined procedures when their conduct shows willfulness can expose themselves to civil and criminal liability.

 Offshore Voluntary Disclosure Program (OVDP)

 Where the taxpayer has undisclosed foreign financial accounts and unreported income AND their failure to comply was willful, the taxpayer should make an offshore voluntary disclosure under the OVDP.
 The OVDP offers the taxpayer an opportunity to avoid criminal prosecution where there is willfulness.